-If you are climbing in the early season an ice axe is a must.
-Even in mid summer you may encounter snow on the route.
+If you are climbing in the early season or winter, an ice axe and crampons is a must.
+Even in mid summer you may encounter snow and ice on the route.
 Bringing along a rope is a good idea, if only to use for rappelling.
 If you intend to ascend the rock ridge leading to the satellite peak, a couple mid sized cams are recommended.
 A helmet is a must on this route.
 There is a lot of loose rock, particularly in the lower reaches.

 The Grand Teton seen from halfway up the Northwest Couloirs/Face of Nez Perce.